 5. Who will pay for the gardening supplies?

 Once you make your plan and get approval from the appropriate school officials, you can really get down to planning your school garden.
-This school garden toolkit from Healthier Generation has lots of great info about choosing plants and incorporating school gardens into classroom activities.
+This school garden toolkit from the Wisconsin Department of Health Services’ Nutrition, Physical Activity and Obesity Program has lots of great info about choosing plants and incorporating school gardens into classroom activities.
 Also be sure to check out Garden ABCs and the Edible School Yard.